bshoshany/thread-pool/README.md

 Thread pool library imported using: import BS.thread_pool (C++20 modules).
 ```

-For further customization, it is recommend to create a `compile_cpp.yaml` file as explained [below](#the-compile_cpppy-script).
+For further customization, it is recommended to create a `compile_cpp.yaml` file as explained [below](#the-compile_cpppy-script).

 ### Compiling with Clang using `import BS.thread_pool`

-Note: The following instructions have only been tested using Clang v19.1.6, the latest version at the time of writing, and may not work with older versions of the compiler.
+Note: The following instructions have only been tested using Clang v21.1.8, the latest version at the time of writing, and may not work with older versions of the compiler.

 To compile the module file `BS.thread_pool.cppm` with Clang, first create the `build` folder using `mkdir build`, and then run the following command in the root folder of the repository: